lducas/mBKZ/README.md

 Slides presenting this work may be found in the `slides/` directory.

 The code will namely allow:
-- to run the module-BKZ algorithm on random q-ary modules on cyclotomic number fields of low degree;
+- to run the module-BKZ algorithm on random q-ary module lattices on cyclotomic number fields of low degree;
 - to output our predictions for slopes, blocksizes, as well as specific terms added up in the slopes;
 - to trace our asymptotic predictions for blocksizes.